 About this Artist

-Film director and writer Alberto Arvelo returns to the Los Angeles Philharmonic after directing the critically acclaimed production of Beethoven’s opera, Fidelio, in 2022.
+Film director and writer Alberto Arvelo returns to the Los Angeles Philharmonic after directing the critically acclaimed production of Beethoven’s opera, Fidelio in 2022 and Wagner’s Das Rheingold earlier this year.
 Arvelo’s Latin jazz documentary Guaco: Semblanza received a Grammy nomination in 2017.
 His film The Liberator, starring Édgar Ramírez, María Valverde, Danny Huston, Iwan Rheon, and Gary Lewis, premiered at the Toronto Film Festival and was part of the Best Foreign Film short list for the 2015 Academy Awards.
 His film A House with a View of the Sea (2001) was an official selection of the Cannes Film Festival and received 18 international awards.

 Arvelo initiated an original film movement known as Cine Átomo, focused on creating opportunities for young Latin American directors.
 The concept stems from the idea of producing uncommon, reflective, and humane movies with minimal and essential crew and production components.
 Based on a Cervantes short story, the first movie produced using the mechanics of this movement was Habana Havana (2004), directed by Arvelo.
 The film received a dozen international recognitions.